-Dr. Johanna Havemann is the founder and head at Access 2 Perspectives.
-She obtained the PhD in 2009 from the Max-Planck Institute for Developmental Biology in Tübingen (GER).
-Johanna is a trainer and consultant in Online Marketing, Science Communication and Developmental Cooperation.
-Her working experience covers NGOs, startups and international institutions including UNEP.
+Dr. Johanna Havemann is a trainer and consultant in Science Communication and Management as well as Developmental Cooperation.
+Her work experience covers NGOs, a science startup and international institutions including the UN Environment Programme.

 Leslie – PA & work-life-balance manager.

 - certified instructor (German Chamber of Industry and Commerce)